junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 };
 ```

-Now we need to whip up some "improvised frontend library" glue to bring our VDOM to life.
+Now we need to whip up some "improvised frontend library" glue to bring our VDOM to life. _(Don't expect anything too amazing!
+This article is about implementing a VDOM, not a whole UI library.)_

 ```js
 // Set up the app internals for mounting to the DOM and handling updates.